City of Light (novel): Characters

 Louisa Barrett is the 34-year-old headmistress of the Macaulay School For Girls.
 Although tall, slender and blond, she is considered 'unmarriagable' because of her position in society.
-A conservative dresser, she socializes easily with the rich and powerful men of Buffalo, especially those on the Maculay Board Of Trustees, and is not to be considered a 'typical' women of the time.
+A conservative dresser, she socializes easily with the rich and powerful men of Buffalo, especially those on the Macaulay Board Of Trustees, and is not to be considered a 'typical' woman of the time.
 Her Mother died when she was very young and her Father was a professor of geology at Williams College.
 It was her goal as well, for a time, to travel to Europe to finish her schooling and become a geologist like her father, but personal ties and her desire to keep a secretive watch over her daughter, Grace, kept her in Buffalo.
 She is the narrator of the story and provides insight on most of the other characters met in the book.
 She is also named Grace's Godmother by Margaret.
 She is a fictional character.

 Millicent Talbert is a 13-year-old student at Macaulay.
 She is the first and only colored student to attend, and therefore is often assumed to be attending on scholarship, but in reality comes from a rich family.
 Millicent is an orphan who came to Buffalo from Ohio to live with her Aunt and Uncle, who had adopted her.
 She is mature for her age and is the first to tell Louisa that Grace is acting suicidal.
 She volunteers at the Fitch Creche, set up by Maria Love as the first daycare center in Buffalo, and is asked to escort Grace home by Mrs. Atkins, Principal of the lower grade school, because of her color.
 Millicent is a minor character that first appears on page 8 of the paperback copy of City Of Light and is a fictional character.